bdyetton/LinkToPy/README.md

 # link-to-py #
-A python 3 module for interfacing with Ableton Link.
+A python 3 module for interfacing with Ableton Link via [Carabiner](https://github.com/brunchboy/carabiner).

 ## Installation ##

 Clone repo, or download file, and place in your python path

 ## Requires ##